by: Susan Gast / Author, Blogger at Beesville Books, Bored Boomers, and a Food Dehydrating Fanatic!

 Set your air fryer to the lowest temperature, ideally between 120°F and 140°F, and run for 5 to 8 hours.
 Flip the banana slices over a couple of times during drying.

 Dried bananas will feel leathery when done.
-Follow proper storage procedures.
+Follow these proper storage procedures.

 Are dried bananas good for dogs?

 Yes, in moderation (like everything in life, right?!)
 It's a nutritious snack for humans and dogs alike, giving us a natural energy boost.
-They are a good source of digestible fiber too.
+Bananas are a good source of digestible fiber too.

-As a general guideline, a few dried banana chips 2-3 times per week is a fine addition to most dogs' diets.
-Break larger chips into bite sized pieces to prevent a choking risk.
-And always check with your veterinarian for diet advice tailored to your individual dog.
+As a general guideline, a few dried banana chips 2-3 times per week is an OK addition to most dogs' diets.
+Break larger chips into bite sized pieces to prevent a choking risk to your dog.
+And always check with your veterinarian for diet advice that fits your individual dog's needs.

 See next question regarding potassium...